lucasbpolo/berkeleyPortugueseBot/README.md

 ### Installation

-Make sure to grab the bot token and Firebase service account from Dropbox (ask Lucas for access).
+Make sure to grab the bot token, Firebase service account, Alba credentials, etc from Dropbox (ask Jonathan for access): https://www.dropbox.com/home/Schedules/BerkeleyPortugueseBotCredentials?di=left_nav_browse/.

 1. Clone the repository and navigate to the root folder.
 2. Run `npm install` in the root folder.